vulpemventures/gdk-ocean/README.md

 You can communicate with gdk-ocean using the `cli.py` script.
 It must be run by python3.9.

+First of all, u have to install click in the env with `pip install click`.
+Or using the requirements_cli.txt file.

 The CLI can connect to a gdk-ocean server using `--host` and `--port` options.

 ```bash